niniko1997/PIC-10C/README.md

 ## Project Two:

-The foald of the second project is to design and implement a Qt Graphical User Interface that computes the grade of a student given a set of homework and exam scores.
+The goal of the second project is to design and implement a Qt Graphical User Interface that computes the grade of a student given a set of homework and exam scores.